Fraeylemaborg: the “ancestral home”

-Whenever I refer jokingly to Fraeylemaborg, a small castle in Slochteren, as “the ancestral home,” my husband rolls his eyes, but he’s given up on correcting me.
+Whenever I refer jokingly to Fraeylemaborg as “the ancestral home,” my husband rolls his eyes, but he’s given up on correcting me.

-You see, one branch of his family occupied Fraeylemaborg for several generations.
-Unfortunately for us, but fortunately for everyone else, the house (I think the British would call this a “stately home” rather than a castle) is now a museum and open to the public.
+You see, one branch of his family occupied Fraeylemaborg for about a hundred years.
+Unfortunately for us, but fortunately for everyone else, the house is now a historic house museum and open to the public.
+While the Dutch word borg is often translated to mean “castle,” I think the British would call it a “stately home” rather than a castle.

 To read about lots of other things to see in Groningen province, try this article.